How to Stop Being Too Busy With Mindfulness

 Five Facts About Mindfulness for Busy Calendars

 If you want a wider menu, our guide to mindfulness practices explains everyday options without making them mystical.
-One useful test is simple: can you practice it on a kitchen chair, bus seat, or office stairwell?
+One useful test is simple: can you practice it while holding a parking ticket stub outside a museum, waiting for a kettle to sing, or standing quietly at the edge of a family gathering?

 Before You Start: Check Your Load, Safety, and Support